preetisawant/runtimes/nodejs/updates.md

 {: codeblock}

 * Known issues with v0.12.1:
-   * The “Suspend” feature is broken when you use the Debug Tools feature provided by {{site.data.keyword.Bluemix_notm}} Live Sync.
+   * The "Suspend" feature is broken when you use the Debug Tools feature provided by {{site.data.keyword.Bluemix_notm}} Live Sync.
    * The mqlight module that is used for the MQ Light service is not supported on v0.12.x

 * Various security vulnerabilities were resolved: